 Trip & Location Information

 When described or presented in public settings, trip and fishing location information will be combined with that of other users.
-A user will only be able to view their personal catch information.

 A planning and design team comprised of fishermen and representatives from the Southeast Fisheries Science Center, NC Sea Grant, Harbor Light software, Atlantic Coastal Cooperative Statistics Program, Citizen Science Association, Cornell University, and SAFMC staff met to map out the initial mobile app design and layout.
 Additionally, the Citizen Science Action Teams developed supporting materials for the project.